Veeam Backup (EE)

 • Alma/RHEL: /var/log/httpd

-If you use the cleanup script provided at /usr/share/one/backup_clean.rb, the cleanup logs will be placed at /var/log/one/backup_cleaner_script.log.
+If you use the cleanup script provided at /usr/lib/one/ovirtapi-server/scripts/backup_clean.rb, the cleanup logs will be placed at /var/log/one/backup_cleaner_script.log.

 Volatile disk backups